adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 #### Selecting Tasks

 The plugin will execute a number of default analysers.
-It's possible to select a different set of analyser tasks, for example with the following configuration:
+It is possible to select a different set of analyser tasks, for example with the following configuration:

     <includeTasks>
         <includeTask>bundle-packages</includeTask>
         <includeTask>requirements-capabilities</includeTask>
     </includeTasks>

+Please note that if you remove tasks which are run by default, the plugin might not report any errors in your project, while the analysers run as part of the AEM as a Cloud Service pipeline might report errors.

 #### Configuring Analyser Tasks